Pudytat/MarlinDocumentation/_basics/install_platformio_vscode.md

 ### 3. Clone Git Project

 Switch to new PlatformIO View in Activity Bar (left side bar), then Quick Access > Clone Git Project ...
+AND THEN WHAT???

 ![View Command Palette](/assets/images/basics/install_platformio_vscode/platformio_clone_git.png)

 ### 4. Select Repository Branch

 The name of the branch you are working in is indicated in the bottom left corner in the blue bar.
 Click on it to reveal a list of branches you can work in or create your own.
+NO, IT IS NOT IN THE LOCATION STATED.

 ![View Command Palette](/assets/images/basics/install_platformio_vscode/select_git_branch.png)